MarjoleinHordijk/PythonTutorials/docs/source/02_02_Scripting.md

 * What will be the output of this function?
 * Try to develop the function.
 * Call the function twice from within the script, using different search criteria.
 Run the script to check the results.
 (Note: If you change the maximum amount of tweets, you will have to adapt the way you print their content.
 Hint: Use a loop.)
-* Store the two sets of search criteria in a list (you can extent this list with more sets if you want).
+* Store the two sets of search criteria in a list (you can extend this list with more sets if you want).
 Write a loop to call the function for all sets in the list.
 * **Advanced:** Try to extent the script you wrote by following the steps below:

-    * Adapt the function you have created so that each of the tweets that is collected is added to a list.
+    * Adapt the function you have created so that each of the tweets that are collected is added to a list.
 (Note that this list should be globally accessible!)
-    * Add another function which iterates over the list and prints the hashtags of all tweets.
+    * Add another function that iterates over the list and prints the hashtags of all tweets.
-    * Next, add another function which prints a sentence stating how many tweets were collected in total.
+    * Next, add another function that prints a sentence stating how many tweets were collected in total.
     * Within the script, call the function for collecting the tweets twice, with different sets of search criteria.
-Call the other functions afterwards.
+Call the other functions afterward.
     * Run the script.

 </div>